Live Show, Digital Song

 1. Audiences expect the concert to sound like the album.

 I’ve noticed a growing trend of audiences wanting a live show to sound exactly the way it did on the record.
-Rather than seeking out a distinct experience, they’re thrown off when the performance doesn’t sound like the track they’ve been listening to.
+Rather than seeking out a distinct experience, they’re thrown off when the performance doesn’t sound like the track they’ve been listening to, even when the mediums are two completely different atmospheres and experiences altogether.

 2. There’s little risk in booking a band that is successful online.